 “It may be desirable to explain, that by the word operation, we mean any process which alters the mutual relation of two or more things, be this relation of what kind it may.
 This is the most general definition, and would include all subjects in the universe.”

 Even after Lovelace had made this huge conceptual leap, essentially describing much of what we consider fundamental to modern computer science, she continued to expand on the education her mother had arranged for her.
-Her personality and desire for knowledge is nowhere epitomised more than in a letter to Michael Faraday that she wrote in 1844, aged 28.
+Her personality and desire for knowledge is nowhere epitomised more than in a letter she wrote to Michael Faraday.

 Faraday, one of the most influential scientists in history especially in the field of electricity, was a devout Christian and a Sandemanian, a denomination of the Church of Scotland.
 He was a humble but self-disciplined man, as well as an eloquent and passionate public speaker.